25077667/welcome/README.md

 # welcome
-welcome
+welcome \n
-this is CYCC 3.0 welcome new members wedsite
-Hmm....
-if you had plenty of habbit in computer science welcome to join us！
+this is CYCC 3.0 welcome new members wedsite \n Hmm....\n if you had plenty of habbit in computer science \n welcome to join us！ \n